mj19981995/modelmapper/user-manual/configuration.md

 	  .setSourceNamingConvention(NamingConventions.NONE);
 	  .setDestinationNamingConvention(NamingConventions.NONE);

-This example configures a `ModelMapper` to use a `Pascal Case` name tokenizer for source and destination properties:
+This example configures a `ModelMapper` to use the `Underscore` name tokenizer for source and destination properties:

 {:.prettyprint .lang-java}
 	modelMapper.getConfiguration();
-	  .setSourceNameTokenizer(pascalCaseTokenizer);
+	  .setSourceNameTokenizer(NameTokenizers.UNDERSCORE);
-	  .setDestinationNameTokenizer(pascalCaseTokenizer);
+	  .setDestinationNameTokenizer(NameTokenizers.UNDERSCORE);

 ### Available Conventions